News

 "Well?" he inquired finally.

-With a quick assessment of P.T.'s appearance, Dick nodded his approval.
-It was a silent ritual they'd replayed too many times to count these past five years, ever since he'd converted his stepfather's tacky Friedman's Wholesale Shoe Factory to the piss- elegant Ferrama, Inc.
+With a quick assessment of P.T.’s appearance, Dick nodded his approval.
+It was a silent ritual they’d replayed too many times to count these past five years, ever since he’d converted his stepfather’s tacky Friedman’s Wholesale Shoe Factory into the elegant Ferrama, Inc.

-Dick knew much P.T. hated this playacting scam.
+Dick knew how much P.T. hated this playacting scam.
 Well, only three more weeks.
 Then he could buy out the interests of his greedy stepsisters, and he would be free, free, free.
 No more prince baloney.
 No more nonstop business pressures.
 He would become P.T.
 Ferrama, regular guy.
-"Chingate," he said with a laugh and poked Dick back, only harder.

 "How many can you afford?"
 Dick shot back, bobbing his eyebrows at him.